California, Colorado, Destinations, Montana, National Parks, Tennessee, Utah

 Image from expedia.com

-This quaint Blue Ridge town has that charming storybook feel, along with plenty of fun for kids.
+This quaint Blue Ridge town has that charming storybook feel, along with plenty of family friendly fun for everyone.
 Think boutiques, ice cream shops, cozy cafes, and art galleries all lining a quaint main street.
 The whole place feels like a Hallmark movie town — especially during the holidays or fall.
 Plus there’s plenty of outdoor adventure to be had in this charming mountain vacation town.

 Top Things to Do: